ALive-research/Slicer-Liver/Docs/adr/0009-ux-and-design-discipline.md

   (human or agentic) can read why a UI looks the way it does without spelunking commit history.
-- **Reviewers have a concrete artifact to evaluate against.**  The state-machine diagram and methodology citation give the review a shared object, not a vibe.
+- **Reviewers have a concrete artifact to evaluate against.**  The state-machine diagram and written rationale give the review a shared object, not a vibe.
-- **Alignment with IEC 62366-1 and ISO 9241-210 is in place** if Slicer-Liver later pursues medical-device certification.
-No retrofitting of design history.
+- **References to IEC 62366-1 and ISO 9241-210 are recorded** so that if Slicer-Liver later pursues formal usability engineering, the pointer is already in the project's decision record.
 - **Workflow diagrams stay current** because they're review-blocked.
   Stale architecture documentation — the usual failure mode — is caught at the next UI-touching PR.

 ### Harder

-- **~20–40 minutes additional work per UI-touching PR** for diagram diff + methodology citation.
-Non-trivial but bounded.
+- **~10–20 minutes additional work per UI-touching PR** for diagram diff + written rationale.
+Bounded; smaller than a citation requirement would impose.
-- **Methodology declarations risk becoming rote** ("heuristic
-  evaluation: checked against Nielsen").
-Mitigation: reviewers spot-check by asking which specific heuristic or finding drove the change.
-The citation requirement in §3 is the structural defence;
-  reviewer attention is the behavioural defence.
+- **Written rationale risks becoming shallow.**  Mitigation: reviewers expect a real *why*, not a restatement of *what*.
+No structural enforcement beyond reviewer judgement — this ADR deliberately trades a stricter gate for lower per-PR friction.
 - **Mermaid becomes a soft documentation dependency.**  GitHub renders it natively; offline readers need a Mermaid-aware viewer.
 Cost judged acceptable.